shakes76/PatternFlow/recognition/ImprovedUNet_ISIC/README.md

 Furthermore, the optimiser that was used to compile this model was 'Adam' with the default learning rate of 0.01.
 The loss function that was used was the Binary Cross-entropy function, as there are only 2 possible values for the mask.
 Lastly, the metric that was used to measure the performance of the model was the Dice Similarity Coefficient.

 Initially, when the model was being run on this dataset, it was realisable that the data was being overfitted to.
 Therefore, the number of filters were decreased by a factor of 2 in hopefulness.
-This change brought better results,as the model seemed to be fitting the data just about right.
+This change brought better results, as the model seemed to be fitting the data just about right.

-The model was trained for 30 epochs to preserve a balance of efficiency and performance.
+The model was trained for 30 epochs (with a batch size of 10) to preserve a balance of efficiency and performance.

-## Results
+## Discussion of Results

 After running the model for 30 epochs on the training dataset, comparing against the validation dataset, the following results were attained: